OrderN/CONQUEST-release/docs/post-proc.rst

 +++++++++++++++++++++++

-Setting ``Process.Job dos`` will produce a total density of states (DOS) for the system, using the eigenvalues output by CONQUEST.
+Setting ``Process.Job dos`` will produce a total density of states (DOS) for the system, using the ``eigenvalues.dat`` file output by a CONQUEST diagonalisation calculation.
 The following parameters can be set:

 ::